samer--/cpsmemo/README.md

 Both systems can also be run in the OCaml or Haskell interactive environments.
 I recommend `utop` for OCaml, and `ghci` comes with GHC.

+## Direct style implementation

+Directory ccmemo contains a direct style implementation using Oleg Kiselyov's delimcc library, which you can install using OPAM.

 ## References

 R. A. Frost, R. Hafiz, and P. C. Callaghan, 2007: